3620849/heatmap-calendar/projects/heatmap-calendar/README.md

 # Heatmap Calendar Library

 A customizable Angular library for displaying a heatmap calendar (like GitHub contributions) using HTML elements.
-Supports month/year views, color schemes, tooltips, and click events.
+Supports month/year views, color schemes, tooltips, and click events. **Now fully reactive with Angular signals!**

 ---